r-andrew-dev/verizon-media-open-source-project-portal/README.md

 We have removed the activity score completely, and rather than build a repos.json file, we ping the Github API on the fly to pull in all of our respository information.

-This way, to ensure a repo is included just means the org itself needs to be in our orgList variale.
+This way, to ensure a repo is included just means the org itself needs to be in our orgList variable.

 ## Thirdparty